jpetitcolas/jpetitcolas.github.com/_posts/2017-10-31-learning-jest-through-practice.md

   └── registerServiceWorker.js
 ```

-Main file of our application is the `App.js` file.
+The main file of our application is the `App.js` file.
 It contains a single `render` method displaying our page.
 It is the file we are going to change in this tutorial.

 To launch our application, we just need to execute: